 To start recording changes, open the document to be edited and choose Edit - Track Changes and then choose Record.

 Now start making your changes.
-You will note that all new text passages that you enter are underlined in color, while all text that you delete remains visible but is crossed out and shown in color.
+You will note that all new text passages that you enter are underlined in colour, while all text that you delete remains visible but is crossed out and shown in colour.

 If you move to a marked change with the mouse pointer, you will see a reference to the type of change, the author, date and time of day for the change in the Help Tip.
 If the Extended Tips are also enabled, you will also see any available comments on this change.

 Changes in a spreadsheet document are highlighted by a border around the cells; when you point to the cell you can see more detailed information on this change in the Help Tip.